Christian Aid magazine

 In 2025, a special edition was commissioned to mark the 80th anniversary of Christian Aid.
 It needed to reflect the anniversary theme: ‘The unstoppable power of hope’.

-The brief asked us to balance stories of contemporary impact with nostalgic reflection.
-The tone was to be humble and appreciative, not self-congratulatory.
+The brief asked us to balance stories of contemporary impact with those of nostalgic reflection.

-We were briefed to deliver 32 pages in a new A5 format, with both print and digital versions required.
+We needed to deliver 32 pages in a new A5 format, with both print and digital versions required.

-The mailing pack was to include a letter featuring a soft ask and a BRE.
+The mailing pack was briefed to comprise the magazine, a letter featuring a soft ask, and a BRE.

 Process